 This procedure does not form part of any employee’s contract of employment.
 It may be amended at any time and we may depart from it depending on the circumstances of any case.

 STEP 1: WRITTEN GRIEVANCE

-You should put your grievance in writing and submit it to your team lead.
-If your grievance concerns your team lead you may submit it to Tom.
+You should put your grievance in writing and submit it to your manager.
+If your grievance concerns your manager you may submit it to the Director of People Operations.